 Procedure 53.
-Clearing all alerts associated with the failed blades/ANCs/cabinets and bringing them back into the HSN configuration
+Clear all alerts associated with the failed blades/ANCs/cabinets and bring them back into the HSN configuration

 - 1. Ensure that blades/ANCs/cabinets have power. - 2.
 Ensure that an xtalive command to all required blades succeeds. - 3.
-Add the blade(s) to the HSN by executing the xtwarmswap --add blade\ID, ... command.
+Add the blade(s) to the HSN by executing the xtwarmswap --add blade\ID,... command.
 Note that this command automatically executes a mini-xtdiscover command after the warm swap steps have completed successfully.
-No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary. - 4.
-Boot the nodes on the blade(s) by executing the xtcli boot CNL0 blade\ID, ... command on the SMW.
+No manual invocation of xtdiscover, which gets the new hardware attributes from the added blades, is necessary.